Skip to main content

 Understanding Advanced Settings

 The Prediction Tendency setting controls how selective the final Prediction Map will be.
 It determines how closely new areas must resemble your positive learning points to be highlighted.
+The default Balanced setting is suitable for most use cases.

 Step by Step Instructions